Ajay-Govindasamy/Rotation_Task/README.md

 site link: https://ajay-govindasamy.github.io/Rotation_Task/

 --> Validation checks for the inputs are added both in browser and server level.
-TWO SOLUTIONS:
+Documented the code using JSDoc comments TWO SOLUTIONS:

 --> index.html is the start point of the application